resource-watch/slate/source/includes/api/_subscriptions_new.md

 * `language`

 If the creation of the subscription is successful, the HTTP response code will be 200 OK, and the response body will contain the created subscription object. **Please keep in mind that you must be authenticated in order to create and/or manage subscriptions.**

+### Creating subscriptions for other users

+As a rule of thumb, you can only create and manage subscriptions for your user.
+However, in some specific cases, it may make sense to create subscriptions while impersonating other users.
+If you are interested in fetching or managing subscriptions that are owned by other users, take a look at [this section in the developer docs](/developer.html#subscriptions).

 ## Subscription lifecycle